Get Your Family Dispute Case Packet — Private, Fast, Affordable

 The Backstory

 The Martinez family had owned a small but cherished vineyard in Scotts Valley for three generations.
-After the passing of patriarch Carlos Martinez in early 2022, his two children, Elena and Marco, inherited the estate.
+After the passing of patriarch the claimant in early 2022, his two children, Elena and Marco, inherited the estate.
 However, differing visions for the property's future created a rift between the siblings.
 Elena wanted to modernize the vineyard by investing $250,000 into new equipment and a tasting room.
 Marco preferred to lease out the land for steady income, proposing a $150,000 buyout to transfer full ownership.

 The Arbitration Process